Muhammad Naeem (scholar)

-Mufti Muhammad Naeem (1958 – 20 June 2020) was a Pakistani cleric and Islamic scholar who served as Chancellor of Jamia Binoria.
+Muhammad Naeem (1958 – 20 June 2020) was a Pakistani Islamic scholar who served as Chancellor of Jamia Binoria.

+He founded the Deobandi seminary Jamia Binoria and was executive member of Wifaq ul Madaris Al-Arabia, Pakistan.

+He played a significant role in shaping 'Paigham-e-Pakistan' – a historic fatwa against terrorism and had also spoken out against suicide bombings and terrorism in Pakistan.

 Biography

-Family background
+Family

 His paternal family came from Surat in Indian Gujarat.
 His grandfather was born a Parsi who adopted Islam.

-Life and career

-Naeem was born in 1958.
-He also co-founded the Deobandi seminary Jamia Binoria.
+He was born in 1958.

-He was executive member of Wifaq ul Madaris Al-Arabia, Pakistan.